GPCI Initiative – Spring 2018

-- Leverage Support Services for Students with Families: The Work/Life consultant in Human Resources now works with student-parents in evaluating appropriate child care options, and student families can participate in Parenting Workshops (e.g., Preparing for Baby) and receive support in finding appropriate lactation facilities and resources.
+- Leverage Support Services for Students with Families: The Work/Life Consultant in Human Resources now works with student-parents in evaluating appropriate child care options, and student families can participate in Parenting Workshops (e.g., Preparing for Baby) and receive support in finding appropriate lactation facilities and resources.
 The Work Group helped support the Lactation Room Enhancement effort with President’s Council of Cornell Women.

-- Students with Families Website: In 2015, the Family Services Work Group developed a new university-wide Students with Families website, which lists all University resources and services available to support students with families.
+- Students with Families Website: In 2015, the Family Services Work Group developed a new university-wide Students with Families website, which lists all university resources and services available to support students with families.
 The website serves as a central hub that includes information, policy, and resources for expectant students, students with children, and student partners and spouses.

-- Students with Families Facebook Page: Created to provide updated information and community, this Facebook page increases community and connection among the student-with-families community, is an effective method of communication directly with student families, and more easily identifies student families.
+- Students with Families Facebook Page: Created to provide updated information and community, this Facebook page increases community and connection among the students-with-families community, is an effective method of communication directly with student families, and more easily identifies student families.

-- Improve Communications for Students with Families: In addition to the website and Facebook presence, information is posted in the Graduate School’s weekly Graduate Announcements, via a list of student-parents who have attended programs or received a Cornell Child Care Grant, postings to the University Students with Kids listserve, and via a dual career listserve for student partners.
+- Improve Communications for Students with Families: In addition to the website and Facebook presence, information is posted in the Graduate School’s weekly Graduate Announcements, via a list of student-parents who have attended programs or received a Cornell Child Care Grant, postings to the University Students with Kids listserv, and via a dual career listserv for student partners.
 Each incoming graduate student receives a bookmark as part of Orientation, with links to resources for students with families.
 Cornell Health, Transportation Services, and Student Disability Services inform students who have temporarily limited mobility due to pregnancy about Cornell’s parking and transportation options for students with mobility issues, including CULift and handicap parking.